 - Share your vision.
 Be very specific about what you want.
 This is your dream home, after all.
 An experienced builder will listen carefully to your specifications and be upfront about what is and what isn't possible regarding your timeframe and budget.
 Give them finalised scaled drawings of your project from your architect with a list of specs – and remember, if you make any significant changes to these later down the track, it will always cost you more than you expected.

 - Get a contract.
 Once your chosen builder has seen your specs and drawings, they can put together an estimate for you.
 If you're happy, get everything down in writing.
-If the builder has a contract ready for you to sign, let your lawyer check it first.
-It should include provisions for the unexpected – like builds that go over time, what happens if you change your mind and decide you want a larger kitchen.
-Also, its preferable to ask for staged payments based on completion of agreed phases so that you can stay on top of the project's timelines and quality.
+If the builder has a contract ready for you to sign, make sure you read it thoroughly.
+The HIA contract is an industry accredited contract and one that builders often use.

 Choosing a builder with extensive knowledge in the type of home you want is vital – often their prior experience means they'll be able to forestall potential problems well ahead of time and you'll be happier with the final product.